 Adopting a more scientific strategy, as showcased in multiple Hexawise case studies, helps eliminate large amounts of inefficiency - reducing the number of tests and making the test suites more easily maintainable.
 This approach can be applied beyond BAU regression optimization to scenarios like new feature releases or applications going through a redesign.

 The “best practice” process to follow is shown on these flow diagrams:

-It can be aggregated into four key stages.
+It can be aggregated into the "cheat sheet" with four key stages.